This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 King of Tokyo is a game where players take control of a giant monster and battle each other for dominance to claim the eponymous title of “King of Tokyo”.
 Now show me a ten-year-old boy that premise doesn’t appeal to!

-Gameplay is very simple and easy to learn: players choose one of six kaiju’s and take it in turns rolling dice and resolving outcomes from them.
+Gameplay is very simple and easy to learn: players choose one of six kaijus and take turns rolling dice and resolving outcomes from them.
 In order to take an action players will need to have at least a few matching die, but get several attempts each turn to re-roll as many dice as they wish.
 Depending on the result of their rolls, players can either damage other players, gain energy cubes, or receive victory points.
 Gaining twenty victory points will secure a win, but it’s not just dice rolls that will help rack up the points.

 With it’s simplicity, short playtime, visually pleasing aesthetics, and the promise of controlling a giant space penguin or royalty-free King Kong, this is the perfect game to keep kids entertained and have them coming back for more!

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 Zombie Dice